TheDenSS14/Damnation/Scripts/bat/!README.txt

     Runs the integration tests, makes sure various C# systems work as intended runTestsYAML
     Runs the YAML linter and finds issues with the YAML files that you probably wouldn't otherwise

+updateEngine
+    Updates the engine.
+If you are setting up for the first time or your fork updated the engine, run this.